dmitrychebayewski/archlinuxarm-nsa325/README.md

 ## Project status
 The project is not maintained anymore.
-It is here for historic reasons.
+It is here for historical reasons.
 Described solutions are for 1.2 GHz Marvell Kirkwood 6281 ARM-compatible CPU, a.k.a.
 Feroceon, ARMv5te architecture which is now abandoned platform.
 Still, you're able to use Arch Linux Arm, kernel 4.4 Super Long Term Support [EOL February 2022](https://www.kernel.org/category/releases.html) on this platform.